nisahumairah/WADProject/README.md

 ### CHALLENGES
  - Integrating different modules developed by various team members due to differences in coding styles, database structures, and logic flows, requiring effective coordination and consistent collaboration throughout the project.
- - getting the motivations.index when trying to run due to confusion with the existence of table or name of the file
+ - Getting the motivations.index when trying to run due to confusion with the existence of table or name of the file
+ - There was a conflict when implement the authentication with Laravel Jetstream, where caused several errors and issues throughtout the entire project.
+As a result our team encountered by manually resolve and implement the necessary changes ourselves.
+ - Our team faced a situations where everything worked excellently on our own branches on GitHub without any errors.
+But once branches were merged, conflicts and errors appear which leading to problems that affected the final product.

 ### REFERENCES
 - https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-sequence-diagram/